BAPotts/AirPet/worklog.md

 * Panic for an hour when I realize I don't know how to connect everything I want to implement

 * watch tutorial on building out user profile

+* After further research I've realized building a profile based network website is very involved and I'm running into roadblocks and overwhelm.
+I've decided to switch gears and focus on building out a more static application to communicate my project idea so I have something to present.
+The point of this assignment isn't perfection, it's about the process!